 Encouraging young talent

-Children and young people are encouraged to try their hand at filmmaking on dvoted.net, a joint venture between the Film Institute and its counterparts in the other Nordic countries.
-On the site you can upload your own films, get help from film professionals and join online discussions with other film fans.
-We also support the November Festival in Trollhättan, the annual Swedish meeting place for young filmmakers.
-Films selected to the November Festival have made it through 19 regional qualifying rounds.
+Children and young people are encouraged to try their hand at filmmaking in schools and in their spare time through various national and regional initiatives.
+The Swedish Film Institute also support the November Festival in Trollhättan, the annual Swedish meeting place for young filmmakers.
+Films selected to the November Festival have made it through one of 19 regional qualifying rounds.

 Partnership with Sweden's regions

-Our film education work is carried out in close partnership with 19 regional resources centres for film and video, whose function is to provide local support for film both at school and as a leisure time activity.
+Our film education work is carried out in close partnership with regional resources centres for film, whose function is to provide local support for film both at school and as a leisure time activity.